 9. Aukland, New Zealand – (April Rank #27)

 Annual national house price growth continues to slow – In the Auckland region, prices were 1.5 percent down on a year ago with coastal North Shore showing the greatest degree of house price deflation at 4.1 percent.
 Rodney’s Hibiscus Coast was the outlier in the region with annual growth of 0.9 percent.
 The national average house price was $686,523 but the average in the Auckland region was $1.04 million.
 Coastal North Shore was the most expensive part of the country at $1.36 million. ~ Jenny Ruth – Scoop

 Slowing tourism growth, rise of Indian market on Phuket’s horizons: C9 – The first half of 2018 saw arrivals soar by 17% versus the same period in 2017, but the second half of the year was marred by the Chinese boat accident, which decelerated momentum.
 By the end of the year, annualised hotel demand had declined by 4%.

 Commenting on the rise and fall, C9’s managing director Bill Barnett commented: “The period of August through October eradicated the early gains in the year.
 At that juncture, despite negative industry sentiment of a continued drop, a soft landing ensued in the final two months of the year driven mostly on rates, and by year-end the new normal kicked in.” – TTG Asia

 Editor’s note: The 10 Things You Need to Know is currently a free content curation from Property Passbook.
-To receive this content to your inbox, please sign up here.
-For those seeking more detailed insights, we invite you to join Passbook Premier and enjoy property specific market analysis from around the globe, the ability to manage your global properties in our app, and early VIP access to the best upcoming global residential projects.
+To gain even more precise insights, sign up, and create your investment profile.
+As part of Passbook Premier, you’ll enjoy property specific market analysis from around the globe, the ability to manage your global properties in our app, and early VIP access to the best upcoming global residential projects.
 To follow Property Passbook on social media, please find links to our accounts in the footer of our site.